moshriguez/puzzle-library-app/README.md

     - [x] frontend
 - [x] user can change their password
 - [x] Add popup message to confirm that user wants to delete their account
+- [x] Make it so there is a record of what puzzles a user has checked out
+    - [x] Add an active attribute to Borrow
+    - [x] Borrows are create with Active set to true
+    - [x] Active is set to false when the puzzle is returned
+    - [x] Borrows no longer have to be destroyed
+    - [x] Add a date returned field to Borrow model
+    - [x] Add some way to interact with borrow history on frontend
+    - [x] What happens when a user deletes their account?
+        - delete all borrows associated with user
 - [ ] Work on better responsive layout
 - [ ] Add 'forgot my password' functionality
 - [ ] add a sorting functionality to sort puzzles by number of pieces